minprog/app-studio/80 Project/10 Proposal/10 Proposal.md

 # Project Proposal

 Your final project will be based on the platform that you are learning in this course: either Android, iOS or D3/Javascript.
-To get started with the final project, you'll spent a couple of days building a proposal document.
+To get started with the final project, you'll spend a couple of days building a proposal document.
 In this document, you'll define what it is that you would like to make and how it connects to a problem in the real world.
 You may not yet have a clear idea of what you would like to make.
 In that case, have a look at the [requirements](/project/requirements) which may help you think about good concepts.
 Also, take note of example visualizations or apps that are presented in your course and think about variations that you might make.

 ## Goal of the document